nam1796/CameraLite/README.md

 # CameraLite
-Lite implemintation of the android camera.
+Lite implemintation of the android mCamera.
 It's a refactored version of this https://github.com/AkramaMirza/snapchat.

 It has minimal features such as: